How to Get Rid of Dark Spots on Your Face for Real

 - Mandelic Acid (exfoliator, tyrosinase inhibitor)

-- Hydroquinone (breaks up existing pigment, blocks new production)
+- Hydroquinone (breaks up existing pigment, blocks new production, prescription only)

 - Vitamin C (antioxidant, tyrosinase inhibitor)